davidoram/dynamic_forms3/README.txt

 Documents
 ~~~~~~~~~
-Each Document instance is represented by a JSON document, which in turn is stored in CouchDB.
+Each Document instance is represented by a JSON document, which in turn is stored in a document db (CouchDB).
 The process of editing a Document
 involves retrieving the Document, and Form from CouchDB, then rendering the Document through the Form and updating changes
 to the Document instance on the browser, and finally sending the edited Document back to stored in CouchDB.